daeh/cogsci-typst-template/cogsci.typ

 // Style file for the Annual Meeting of the Cognitive Science Society
 //

-/// Adds _ad hoc_ vertical padding to adjust page layout to better match the LaTeX template output.
-///
-/// LaTeX uses flexible spacing to align the last line of a column with the bottom of the page, whereas Typst does not.
-For the sake of matching the appearance of LaTeX output, we add some _ad hoc_ vertical space.
-///
-/// - amount (fraction, relative): How much spacing to insert.
-///
-/// -> content, none
-#let ad-hoc-padding(amount) = v(amount, weak: false)

 /// Formats author and affiliation information according to CogSci conference style.
 ///